-How to cook the chicken curry
+How to cook chicken curry

-Heat coconut oil in a pan and stir in the shallots, dry red chilies, ginger, garlic, and cumin seeds.
+Heat oil in a pan and stir in the shallots, dry red chilies, ginger, garlic, and cumin seeds.
 Saute on medium heat until the shallots turn brown.
 Remove from heat, cool the mixture and blend into a smooth paste.

 Heat the remaining oil in the same pan and stir in the blended paste, the chicken pieces with one and a half cups of water and salt.
 Keep covered and bring it to a boil.
 Simmer on a medium flame for 15 to 20 minutes (depending on the size of the chicken pieces) until the chicken is cooked.
 You will know that the chicken is cooked when the flesh almost starts falling apart.
-Serve with naan, any flatbread, or plain boiled rice and a salad for a healthy wholesome meal.

 If using boneless chicken breast, chop them into bite-sized pieces.
 Simmering time is 10 minutes.